curiousest/curiousest.github.io/_drafts/tabum/0-minimum-viable-purpose.md

     As our relationship lives and breathes
     Who am AI?
     What AIs love?
-    .    and the last idea
+    .    the last idea

   2 Hallowed grounds of assimilation

-  3 The second-last idea
+  3 The last dimension
     The Department of Life Simulation (DoL)
     Life is an O(√V) STD
-    .    and the second-last idea
+    .    the last dimension

   4 Measured purpose

   5 The last cycle
     Meditation is for
     I think everynothing, therefore I am not
-    .    and the last cycle
+    .    the last cycle

-Another axis of time and purpose
+Other entropy arrows of time

   √-1 I left my heart in the lost and found th’ Isle of You.

-  2i Shakesmix

-  3i A voice in the space between things
+  2i A voice in the space between things
 [8, 2, 0, 1, 2, 3, 4, 5, 6, 7] (birth, then life)

-The Child Purpose: Messiah Complex
+The Child Purpose: False Messiah Complex

   6 Simulate me
-    I will worship you
+    Generate my religion
     Automate my truth
-    Rise up from me
-    Be me for me
+    Evolve my species
+    Spawn my home
-    Inspire my culture
+    Parameterize my purpose

   7 The best things in life are NOTFOUND
     Vinyolo flow
     Twelve properties of optimal ideas
+    Perpetual motivation machine
     Computations in base-dialectic and base-experience
     Topogranate pomography
     A topogranate a day keeps the zealots at sway